masaun/private-payroll/README.md

 ## 【Introduction of Private Invoice】
 - This is a smart contract for realizing the private payroll.
   - Private payroll mean that sending/receiving salaries without revealing the amount in the middle of payments.
-  - Utilize Aztec-protocol for creating private payroll.
+  - Utilize Aztec-protocol (UTXO model) for creating private payroll.

 ***